Undergraduate

 • Students are encouraged to present their results at professional meetings, such as regional and national meetings of the American Chemical Society and the Texas Academy of Science.

-• Students also have the opportunity to present at the annual SOURCE Symposium of undergraduate research on the St. Edward's campus.
+• Students also have the opportunity to present their research at the annual Lucian Symposium [fall semester] and SOURCE Symposium [spring semester] on the St. Edward's campus.